Office Move Checklist: Know Your Vendors

 Furniture consultation and installation

-A professional furniture planner will help you determine whether you should use your existing furniture, purchase new furniture or obtain remanufactured furniture.
+A professional furniture planner will help you determine whether you should use your existing furniture or purchase new furniture.
 The next step for this part of the office move checklist is hiring a furniture installation vendor.

 Supplement your IT teams with data center relocation experts who have the equipment, skills and certifications to move sensitive equipment, and to perform backups, new configurations and cabling.